HWS

 Q. Do we need a nurse to administer the medications?

-A. No, because there is no dispensing of the medication; the medication comes in bubble
+A. No, because there is no administration of the medication; the

 Q. How do I handle violent residents?

-who place residents will ensure all the residents are compatible
+Service workers who place residents will ensure all the residents are

 .